spmallick/learnopencv/depth-estimation/README.md

 ### C++

 To run the code in C++, please go into the `cpp` folder.
-To compile the code files, use the following commands:
+Then compile the code files, use the following commands:

 ```shell
 mkdir build